Learn what Error -6189, 816 is and what to do if you see it in QuickBooks Desktop.

 - Open QuickBooks Desktop on each workstation.

-Step 3: Install QuickBooks Database Server Manager on your server
+Solution 3: From the Tools Hub, run the QuickBooks Database Server Manager on your server

 - Open QuickBooks Desktop on your server computer and workstations.